Crypto137/MHServerEmu/docs/Index.md

 - [Calligraphy](./GameData/Calligraphy.md) - an overview of the Calligraphy data system.

+- [Locale](./GameData/Locale.md) - a reference table of supported locales and locale file format information.

 ## Web

 Information about various web assets that the client gets via HTTP.